 Query: I used to work in Zambia since 2000 and send my salary to my NRE account in India.
 Would it be taxed in India?
 If yes then beneath which section do I show during furnishing the return?

-Solution: The same is done in several judicial pronouncements that only receipt of salary via NRI in his Indian NRE account for services directed outside India shall not taxable in India.
-Moreover, the interest earned by NRIs on these NRE accounts is having no tax payable.
+Solution: The same is done in several judicial pronouncements that only receipt of salary via NRI in his Indian NRE account for services directed outside India shall not be taxable in India.
+Moreover, the interest earned by NRIs on these NRE accounts has no tax payable.
 NRIs earning income in the form of salary and interest is more than Rs 2,50,000 are needed to file the income return in ITR-2 form.
-But, NRIs could avail the advantages beneath the tax treaties and avail refunds if the TDS is deducted from their income.
+However, NRIs could avail the advantages beneath the tax treaties and avail refunds if the TDS is deducted from their income.
 Towards the same, you are required to reconcile TDS credit and advance tax as shown in Form 26AS.

 Query: I bought a residential house in 1982 for Rs 55,000.
 I spent Rs 4 lakh in 1991 to renovate and construct the first floor.
 I sold the house for Rs 70,87,000 on November 27, 2021.
 What is the method to claim tax relief on long-term capital gains?
 I have paid Rs 70,870 as transaction tax.
 I have invested the money in a flat which is under construction.